nidone/AI-Safety-Project/index.md

 ## Get Started

-To begin exploring this project, start with the Methodology section, which outlines our approach.
+To begin exploring this project, start with the Past Researches and Methodology section, which outlines the approach used in this project.